Last Updated on January 26, 2023 by Lori Geurin

 Healthier Options: Cream, half and half, cow’s whole milk, or plant-based milk like

-My personal favorite “healthy coffee creamer” is a splash of cream and a few drops of whole leaf Stevia for a kiss of sweetness.
+My favorite “healthy coffee creamer” is a splash of almond milk or cream and a few drops of whole-leaf Stevia for a kiss of sweetness.

 13. Sugary Cereal

 Sugar is toxic.
 This we know.
-And the amount of sugar in a single serving of many kinds of cereal is off the charts high.
+And the amount of sugar in a single serving of many kinds of cereal is high.

 To make matters worse, many of the most popular brands, including Fruity Pebbles and Frosted Flakes, contain BHT and BHA.
 These ingredients are banned in many other countries because they are believed to cause cancer.